 The GMAT is composed of four parts: verbal, quantitative, integrated reasoning, and analytical writing.
 The maximum possible score for this test is 800.
 In addition to a final score, you will also receive a percentile ranking.
 The average GMAT score for a master’s of business administration (MBA) candidates is 640, and people who score above 700 are considered “top candidates.”
 So what can you do to get a higher score in a short period of time?
 Try using the resources listed below:

-Issued by Graduate Management Admission Council (GMAC), the institution that organizes the GMAT, the OG is the top recommended preparation material for the GMAT.
+Issued by the Graduate Management Admission Council (GMAC), the institution that organizes the GMAT, the OG is the top-recommended preparation material for the GMAT.
 If you have no idea how to start studying for the GMAT, try the OG first.
 This handbook will help you learn everything you need to know about the exam such as: